Opinion: Afghans' Growing Demand For Peace Is Key To Ending Decades Of War

 Many Afghans we met recognized they face difficult choices in any future negotiations with the Taliban, whose hard-line, theocratic views are at odds with the current constitution that enshrines the civic and political rights of its citizens.
 Grappling with these issues is an essential preparatory step, especially in the face of diverse opinions and mistrust among the many non-Taliban societal groups that want to be represented.
 As a woman who participated in the talks in Doha, Qatar, told us, "Everybody wants to have a peace deal — but we need a clear strategy."

 The Taliban themselves must grapple with a country much changed from when they held power over much of it from 1996 to 2001.
-Not only do women and youth want to keep the gains they have made over the last two decades, they also want to expand their rights, while civil society leaders advocate for the voices of victims to be prioritized.
+Not only do women and youth want to keep the gains they have made over the past two decades, they also want to expand their rights, while civil society leaders advocate for the voices of victims to be prioritized.

 Finally, this growing demand for peace is playing out against a backdrop of a possible U.S. troop withdrawal — which has already been quietly underway, with troops reduced from approximately 15,000 to 13,000 over the past few months.
 Though both Americans and Afghans desire an ultimate drawdown of U.S. military presence, timing is key.

-Withdrawing U.S. forces too quickly would incentivize the Taliban not to negotiate and simply wait until foreign troops have left to achieve their political and military objectives.
+Withdrawing U.S. forces too quickly would incentivize the Taliban not to negotiate and to simply wait until foreign troops have left to achieve their political and military objectives.
 This would be highly destabilizing, risking the hard-won progress gained at the great expense of blood and treasure of Afghans, the U.S. and NATO allies.
 The best way to end this "endless war" would be to withdraw thoughtfully and responsibly, leveraging our troop presence to negotiate a political settlement that increases the prospects for preserving and advancing gains through sustained peace.

 The road to peace in Afghanistan will be a long one, filled with complexity and challenges.
 After 40 years of war, domestic and regional spoilers — many of whom benefit from the drug and war economy and a weak Afghan state — can undermine the best of efforts.

 But for the first time in recent memory, there is broad agreement on the need for this conflict to be solved through peace talks.
 Domestic, regional and international actors are more aligned than ever before in their shared interest to avoid another collapse of the Afghan state.
 Even Pakistan, which has consistently supported the Taliban, is deeply concerned about the impact a state collapse in Afghanistan would have on its security.
-And — importantly — the people of Afghanistan are clearly answering the question of whether they want peace with a resounding yes.
+And — important — the people of Afghanistan are clearly answering the question of whether they want peace with a resounding yes.